oraqlle/cpp-book/src/ch03-common-concepts/vars-mut.md

 ```

 `auto` is a keyword that allows the compiler to perform *type deduction*, which means we
-tell the compiler to figure out the type of the variable or function return signature
+allow the compiler to infer the type of a variable or function return signature
 from the context it is given.

 ## Storage Duration